flammie/flammie.github.io/cpp-fails.markdown

 magic shortcuts one can use that totally break if there is two characters so just assume it was to replace double space with single or something.

+### Iterators and indices

+Yeah so C++ altogether is a horrible mishmash of weird pointers, iterators and like byte count index kind of things, but nowhere is it more obvious than when you have to deal with strings member functions and iterating strings and using algorithms to deal with strings.
+A lot of time of course you don't have to care about it, whether function operates on start iterator and end iterator or start index and end index it is the same, in matter of fact the bigger problem can be then if a function that you'd expect to operate on start and end functions with start and length instead.
+Like `substr`...

+# TODO list of c++ fails

+Things I know are horrible but haven't described here yet

+* RAII
+* CRTP
+* most vexing parse
+* STL
+* boost
+* SFINAE